Safety is our #1 priority to ensure you, our visitor, have the best experience possible.

 First you may wonder “How do I observe an eclipse, are eclipse glasses necessary?”
 The answer is yes and you should be informed of how to properly view a solar eclipse.
 Viewing the Sun without eclipse glasses or suitable eye protection is extremely dangerous and blinding.

 We encourage everyone to use eclipse glasses, solar viewers, or some method to view the eclipse by projection.
-Popular projection methods include a pinhole camera, telescope with solar filter, FedEx tube, or even looking into still water.
+Popular projection methods include a pinhole camera, telescope with a solar filter, FedEx tube, or even looking into still water.
 Direct viewing can also be done with a welder’s glass grade 14 and above.

 Do not under any circumstances use the following items to view a solar eclipse: X-ray film, photo film, floppy disc, CD’s, or double pairs of sunglasses.